bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 Let me explain.

 With dataframes, most of what we want to do is run queries or transformations; we want to add columns, pivot along two variables, aggregate, group by, you name it.
-Even when we want to randomly subset a dataset into train and test for training and evaluating a machine learning model, those are SQL-like query expressions in nature.
+Even when we want to subset a dataset into train and test for training and evaluating a machine learning model, those are SQL-like query expressions in nature.

 And it's true -- with `Pandas`, you can do most of the transformations, manipulations, and queries on your data that you would want.
 However, frustratingly, some transformations and queries simply cannot be done in one expression, or one query if you will.
 Unlike other query and data-processing languages like SQL or Spark, many queries in `Pandas` require multiple successive, distinct assignment operations, and this can make things messy.
 Consider the following code snippet, where we have a dataframe of people and their ages, and we want to see how many people there are in each decade:
 ```python